Henry-Hart-School/Temp/docs.md

   * Not implemented with `InbuiltSignalling`.
 Custom signalling implementations should directly interface with *ConnectConfig.signallingCustomFunction*.

 ## Enum: `signallingAction`
 This specifies different signalling actions.
+This is imported with `InbuiltSignalling`.
 * Send: 0
   * Tells *ConnectConfig.signallingCustomFunction* to send data.
 * OnReceive: 1